NotIndex

 • teach you how to manage your self-care, like getting dressed

-• show you how to get in and out of bed, get on and off the toilet and chairs, get in and out of the tub or shower, and in and out of a car
+• show you how to get in and out of bed, get on and off the toilet and chairs, get in and out of the tub or shower, and get in and out of a car

 • help you arrange the equipment and services you’ll need when you leave the hospital

-Planning your leave from the hospital
+Planning to leave the hospital

 Go to Top